wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  The custom sort function is executed instead of built-in sort function, takes three parameters:
+  The custom sort function is executed instead of the built-in sort function, takes three parameters:

   * `sortName`: the sort name.
   * `sortOrder`: the sort order.